 Caledonia's Board has also approved approximately 2,400m of diamond drilling to be carried out on additional zones of mineralisation that have been identified to the immediate west and south of the mineralised zone that could extend the copper resource both at surface and possibly at depth.
 A further 5,000m of diamond drilling will be commenced when the work described above has been completed on a broad copper geochemical anomaly which has been identified further to the west of the identified zone.

-The budgeted cost of the 2013 exploration programme, the preparation of the NI 43-101 resource report and the feasibility study is approximately US$2.2 million, which will be funded from Caledonia's cash on hand.
+The budgeted cost of the 2013 exploration programme is approximately US$2.2 million, which will be funded from Caledonia's cash on hand.

 Nama Cobalt Project